Baracoa, Cuba: Ultimate Travel Guide

 Today, a small domestic airport in Baracoa makes it easier than ever to access Baracoa from the rest of the island.
 Though flights are infrequent, it’s a great option to consider.

-Many travelers that are already exploring eastern Cuba choose to arrive by bus or car.
+Many travelers who are already exploring eastern Cuba choose to arrive by bus or car.
 If you can’t find a flight to fit your itinerary, consider flying into the airport in Guantánamo or Santiago de Cuba and making the drive from there; you’ll be able to see much more of Cuba in the process.

 Havana to Baracoa